viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 	/home/ANT.AMAZON.COM/leegyuho/go/pkg/mod/go.etcd.io/bbolt@v1.3.3/db.go:1001 +0x1b5
 ```

-The container gets in the same state when trying to restart it (or doccker container stop ...; docker container start ...).
+The container gets in the same state when trying to restart it (or `docker container stop ...; docker container start ...`).

-Some searches on the net, the general oppinion was that the etcd database was corrupted,
+Some searches on the net, the general oppinion was the etcd database is corrupted,
-probably by an unclean restart/shutdown and  the etcd node musr be recreated starting
+probably by an unclean restart/shutdown and  the etcd node must be recreated starting
 it empty and it wil sync the database from the other nodes.

 Yeey, that's seems simple and it is also confirmed by the official Rancher documentation at
 https://rancher.com/docs/rancher/v2.5/en/troubleshooting/kubernetes-components/etcd/#replacing-unhealthy-etcd-nodes
 where we find this:

-"When a node in your etcd cluster becomes unhealthy, the recommended approach is to fix or remove the failed or unhealthy node before adding a new etcd node to the cluster."
+  "When a node in your etcd cluster becomes unhealthy,
+  the recommended approach is to fix or remove the failed or unhealthy node
+  before adding a new etcd node to the cluster."

 and the the page ends.
 Wait!
 Wait!!
 How?
 How we do that??
 Well, now, back to net searches...

-In the same Rancher documentation, at least, we find we can use etcdctl comamnds like this, on a working etcd node:
+In the same Rancher documentation, at least, we find we can use etcdctl commands like this, on a working etcd node:
 ```
 $ docker exec etcd etcdctl member list docker exec etcd etcdctl member list